CPNV-ES-BI/BI_JAVA_AWS/README.md

 The API documentation is available from swagger `http://localhost:8080/swagger-ui/`.

-### File name with a slash
+### File name with a forward slash

-For any filename containing a slash, you have to encode the url that contains the slash to avoid that the router interprets the slash as the name of a route.
+To prevent the router from interpreting a forward slash (/) as a route name, you must encode the URL that contains the forward slash if the filename contains one.

 For example `/api/objects/dir/filename` becomes `/api/objects/dir%2Ffilename`
 ## Tests